papadeiv/notes/zettels/Equilibrium.md

 In a [continuous-time dynamical system](ContinuousDynamicalSystem.md) it is a point $x^{ * }$ in phase space s.t. $x^{'}=f(x^{ *  })=0$.

 ## Intuition
-Equilibria are points in which the dynamics prescribes a steady state, meaning that the state evolution is stationary.
+Equilibria are points in which the dynamics prescribes a steady-state, meaning that the state evolution is stationary.

 They are found at the intersections of distinct [nullclines](Nullcline.md).